-Neighbourhood Plan Section/Policy Relevant NNPF Paragraph Summary/Conclusion - how the INP has had regard to the NPPF Policy ILM12 Amount and location of our new homes 8: Achieving sustainable development 13:Support delivery of local pla 18: INP should address strategic matters 20: Quality of development and enhancements 28: Detailed non-strategic matters 148: Tackling climate change This INP has identified locations for the proposed housing allocation set by South Somerset Council in their emerging Local Plan.
-This has been done to empower the local community to shape, enhance and improve their town in a manner that is sympathetic to it's heritage and landscaping constraints, which are a particular concern in the INP area, this is consistent with the relevant NPPF policies.
-Policy ILM13 Types of new homes Policy ILM14 Allocated or small brownfield sites 8: Achieving sustainable development 20: Quality of development and enhancements 65: Housing requirements 69: Allocating small sites 148: Tackling climate change The INP includes a character assessment and design guide, which relates specifically to Ilminster, rather than South Somerset as a whole.
-This has been done to empower the local community and to shape, enhance and improve the town, in a manner which reflects the character of the INP area, consistent with the relevant NPPF policies.
-Policy ILM15 Design and layout of strategic sites 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 102-107: Transport network 125: Design visions 127: Development requirements 148: Tackling climate change The design visions and sustainability aspiration of the INP area have been identified to shape, enhance and improve the INP area.
-Specific is relating to flooding, reducing reliance on fossil cycling routes, biodiversity and parking seek to contribute to tackling climate change.
-This poli which relates to design and landscaping, seeks to address these issues in the NPPF which it is
+Neighbourhood Plan Section/Policy Relevant INPPF Paragraph Summary/Conclusion - how the plan has had regard to the NPPF Policy ILM12 Amount And Location Of Our New Homes 8: Achieving sustainable development 13:Support delivery of local plan 18: INP should address strategic matters 20: Quality of development and enhancements 28: Detailed non-strategic matters 65: Housing requirements 148: Tackling climate change This INP has identified locations for the proposed housing allocation set by South Somerset Counci in their emerging Local Plan.
+This has been done to empower the local community to shape, enhance and improve their town in a manner that is sympathetic to it's heritage and landscaping constraints, which are a particular concern in the INP area, this is consistent with the relevant NPPI policies.
+Policy ILM13 Types Of New Homes 8: Achieving sustainable development 13: Support delivery of local plan 20: Quality of development and enhancements 65: Housing requirements 69: Allocating small sites This INP has identified the housing types required specifically for Ilminster as opposed to South Somerset as a whole.
+This has been done to empower the local community to shape, enhance and improve their town in manner that meets the needs specific to the INP area, this is consistent with the relevant NPPF policies.
+Policy ILM14 Allocated Or Small Brownfield Sites 8: Achieving sustainable development 20: Quality of development and enhancements 65: Housing requirements 69: Allocating small sites 148: Tackling climate change The INP includes a character assessment and design guide, which relates specifically to Ilminster, rather than South Somerset as a whole.
+This has been done to empower the local community and to shape, enhance and improve the town in a manner which reflects the character of the INP area, consistent with the relevant NPPF policies.
+Policy ILM15 Design And Layout Of Strategic Sites 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 102-107: Transport network 125: Design visions 127: Development requirements 148: Tackling climate change The design visions and sustainability aspirations of the INP area have been identified to shape, enhance and improve the INP area.
+Specific issues relating to flooding, reducing reliance on fossil fuels cycling routes, biodiversity, and parking seek to contribute to tackling climate change.
+This policy which relates to design and landscaping seeks to address these issues in the NPPF which it is consistent with.